fission/fission.io/content/en/docs/reference/glossary.md

 ### Environment

 Environments provide a run time which is used to execute Fission functions.
-Currently Fission supports pre-built environments that include NodeJS, Python3, Go, JVM, Ruby, Binary, PHP, .NET and Pearl.
+Currently, Fission supports pre-built environments that include NodeJS, Python3, Go, JVM, Ruby, Binary, PHP, .NET and Pearl.

 ### Executor